TheSuperHackers/GeneralsGamePatch/README.md

 - Added missing air attack effects and animations for GLA Stringer
 - Fixed issue where Generals Powers would disappear from Infantry China Command Center after Mines upgrade
 - Fixed issue where Generals Powers would disappear from Nuke China Command Center after Mines upgrade
-- Fixed issue where a Terrorist Car Bomb would stop working after attacking a moving vehicle
+- **[REVIEW]** Fixed issue where a Terrorist Car Bomb would stop working after attacking a moving vehicle
 - Removed EXP bonus from destroying a civilian Repair Pad (cut)
 - Removed EXP bonus from destroying a civilian Reinforcement Pad
 - Added missing muzzle flash for Vehicle Snipe ability of GLA Jarmen Kell on Combat Cycle